-Our approach to sexual violence prevention is different from that of other programs.
+Our approach to sexual violence prevention is unique.
 It is student-led, calling on students to actively engage with each other.
 Sexual violence on campus is a systemic problem rooted in social norms and it requires social solutions.
 Passively viewing video content, listening to experts, or watching performances does not adequately equip students to address this real-world issue.
-Ultimately, students are the ones who have the power to bring about change on their campus, and our methodology is built around this reality.
+Ultimately, students are the ones who have the power to bring about change on campus, and our methodology is built around this reality.

 Informed-U provides the framework for learning but puts the actual learning experience in the hands of students.
-We train a cohort of student facilitators on campus to deliver discussion-based learning sessions to small groups of 6 to 8 students.
-Our learning tools give structure to the discussions and activities that compose the 1.5 to 2 hour learning sessions.
-While the facilitator manages the process and logistics of the session, the participants themselves take the lead in running it.
+We train a cohort of student facilitators on your campus to deliver discussion-based learning sessions to groups of six to eight students at a time.
+While the facilitator manages the process and logistics of the 1.5 to 2 hour sessions, participants take the lead in running it.
 Working through a variety of important topics, they

 - share their experiences and beliefs

 The social, interactive, and personalized nature of the experience makes it one students won't forget.
 They leave their sessions with a broader perspective and deeper understanding of sexual violence and misconduct, and also with strategies they have worked through together for how they can make a difference.
 The result is a stronger connection community and greater commitment to improving campus culture.

 Find out more about how our program works.